 So now, it’s about 1:30 pm and I’m back at the computer finishing up deadlines.
 I like to think about Freelance Work, as rounds and not the entire match.

-, I work a morning round and an afternoon round.
+For example, I work a morning round and an afternoon round.
 On some days, if I skip a morning round, I’ll work an afternoon round and an evening round.

 Then again, if I have a meeting in the middle of the day or a presentation for a new client, I’ll do a morning round and a round at night.